Recipe: Easy Pumpkin Soup

 But I had another idea.

-So I chopped it up and made a tasty, brothy, soup along with a few other meager ingredients I had kicking around.
+So I chopped it up and made a tasty, brothy, soup along with a few other meagre ingredients I had kicking around.

 Here’s how I made this easy pumpkin soup…